 A tornado is a vertical column of quickly rotating air, that extends from the clouds down to the ground.
 Its winds can reach 250 miles per hour and its path on the ground can be up to a mile wide!

 There have been 225 confirmed tornadoes in the U.S. since May 17th.
-While May is typically the peak month of tornado season, the numbers this year has been unusually high.
+While May is typically the peak month of the tornado season, the numbers this year have been unusually high.

 Victor Gensini, a professor of meteorology at Northern Illinois University, has been studying the effects of changes in our atmosphere and tornadoes.
 He believes that this year’s Madden-Julian Oscillation (MJO), a periodic swing in temperature and moisture that originates in the Indian Ocean and then moves eastward towards the Pacific Ocean, is responsible for the burst of tornadoes.

 In late April, Gensini saw a significant increase in activity in the atmosphere over the Indian Ocean.
 He predicted these atmospheric waves would reach the United States in late May, creating severe weather patterns that are conducive to thunderstorms and tornadoes.

 For now, the storms caused by this MJO appears to be weakening.
 However, scientists warn that the U.S. is still in tornado season, which is typically from late spring to early summer.
 Tornadoes can occur from other disturbances in the atmosphere, not just MJOs.

 Sources: Washington Post, VOX, National Geographic, NOAA, weatherstationadvisor